 Adverse Childhood Experiences (ACEs) have been in the news often in recent years.
-Learning about the impact of trauma and adverse childhood experiences on your child’s developing brain might feel overwhelming and troubling when you are parenting a foster or adopted child.
+Learning about the impact of trauma and adverse childhood experiences on your child’s developing brain might feel overwhelming and troubling when parenting a foster or adopted child.
 But there is good news.
-There are protective factors you can put in place that will help your child overcome the ACEs in his story.
+You can put protective factors in place to help your child overcome the ACEs in his story.

 What Are ACEs?